Pale 1000 Blown Castor Oil

 Chemical Family: Vegetable Oils

-Features: Abrasion Resistance, Good Compatibility, Good Pigment Dispersion, Good Pigment Wetting, High Viscosity, Low Solubility, Solvent Resistance
+Features: Abrasion Resistance, Good Compatibility, Good Pigment Dispersion, Good Pigment Wettability, High Viscosity, Low Solubility, Oil Resistance, Solvent Resistance

 Enhanced TDS